r00tkie/CipherCraft/README.md

 ## Overview

+This powerful tool lets you obfuscate your payload and generate a loader for multiple encryption types.
-This Python script is a versatile tool designed to encode shellcode using various algorithms, providing an extra layer of obfuscation.
-It takes raw shellcode as input and allows you to encode it using different methods, such as IPv4 addresses, IPv6 addresses, XOR, AES, RC4, MAC addresses, and UUID addresses.
+It can process raw shellcode as input and provides a range of encoding/encryption options, including IPv4 and IPv6 addresses, XOR, AES, RC4, MAC addresses, and UUID addresses.

 ## Features